pnsaeta/p064/docs/FO-FT-Example.md

 We can close the contour without adding anything to the integral with a giant semicircle in the upper half-plane.
 The poles at $$\omega=\omega_\pm$$ are in the LHP, so they contribute nothing.
 At $$\omega = \pm \Omega$$, the numerator vanishes because $$e^{\pm i\Omega T} = e^{\pm i \, 2\pi N} = 1$$.
 Hence, $$x(t) = 0$$ for $$t < 0$$.
 That's reassuring: we haven't started forcing the oscillator yet!

+### Case 2: $$ t > T$$

+Now we must close the contour in the lower half-plane.
+By the same argument as for case 1, we get no contribution from the poles that lie on the real axis because the numerator vanishes.
+However, our contour now encloses the two poles in the LHP, so we will need to evaluate them.

-### Case 2: $$0 < t < T$$
+### Case 3: $$0 < t < T$$

 In this case we must separate the terms in the numerator, since for the first one we must close in the LHP while for the second we must close in the UHP.
 For the first, we go around in the clockwise (negative) direction; for the second, we go around counterclockwise.

-### Case 3: $$ t > T$$

-Now we must close the contour in the lower half-plane.
-By the same argument as for case 1, the numerator vanishes and we get no contribution from the poles that lie on the real axis.
-However, our contour now encloses the two poles in the LHP, so we will need to evaluate them.

 ### Poles at $$\omega = \omega_\pm$$